python/cpython/Doc/library/multiprocessing.rst

 .. function:: active_children()

-   Return list of all live children of the current process.
+   Return a list of all live children of the current process.

    Calling this has the side effect of "joining" any processes which have already finished.